mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - *Dunston Checks In*

-Use bold when citing an example of an in-app strongDM element, or referencing button and navigation labels in step-by-step instructions:
+Use bold when citing an example of an in-app strongDM element, or when referencing button and navigation labels in step-by-step instructions:

 - Open the **Datasources** tab.
 - Click **add datasource**, and then fill in the **Display Name** field.
 Then, choose a **Datasource Type** from the list.

+#### Underlines

 Do not use underline formatting, and do not use any combination of italic, bold, caps, and underline.

+#### Alignment

 Left-align text, never center or right-aligned.

+#### Spaces
 Leave one space between sentences, never two.

 ### Write positively

 Use positive language rather than negative language.
-One way to detect negative language is to look for words like "cannot", "do not", etc.
+One way to detect negative language is to look for words like "cannot," "do not," etc.

 - Yes: To get a donut, stand in line.
 - No: You cannot get a donut if you do not stand in line.

 ### Combination Words

-When using words that are written multiple ways in common usage, such as "login/log in", "signup/sign up", "backend/back end", use the conjoined term when using as a noun.
+When using words that are written multiple ways in common usage, such as "login/log in," "signup/sign up," "backend/back end," use the conjoined term when using it as a noun.
 If there is a verb form of the word as well, use the separated form where possible ("log in" or "sign up").